tsnellgrove/dark_castle2/castle_to_do2.md

 - move as much code into interpreter_txt as possible
 		- DONE: move start of adventure text into interpreter_txt
 		- DONE: execute "start game" code based on start_of_game = True
-		- move variable assignments to interpreter - move to top of routine
+		- move remaining variable assignments to interpreter - move to top of routine
-	- Variable passing of end_of_game value
-		- track in state_dict
-		- then return value via main routine statement end_of_game = interpreter_txt()
+		- full play-thorugh test
 	- All input and output from main routine
 		- DONE: input already gathered there
 		- print to buffer variable and then actually print buffer variable in main